The Cartels and Leniency Review: Greece

-In brief, the new provisions facilitate the disclosure of evidence, including that obtained by public authorities, the passing-on defence and the quantification of harm, thereby expected to result in a more effective and consistent application of the right to compensation.
-However, it remains to be seen how they will be applied by courts in practice.
+The new provisions facilitate the disclosure of evidence, including that obtained by public authorities, the passing-on defence and the quantification of harm.
+It is thereby expected to result in a more effective and consistent application of the right to compensation; however, it remains to be seen how they will be applied by courts in practice.

 In recent years, the HCC has aimed at maintaining a consistent level of antitrust enforcement, while adapting its prioritisation and focus to cases with increased systemic effect in the marketplace.

-Moreover, the revision of the Leniency Notice (so as to conform to the ECN Model Leniency Programme) has similarly not produced the desired outcomes until very recently.
-The low response from companies is partly due to the prevailing market features linked to a small-market economy and family-run, less sophisticated businesses.
+Similarly, the revision of the Leniency Notice (to conform to the ECN Model Leniency Programme) has not produced the desired outcomes until very recently.
+The low response from companies is partly because of the prevailing market features linked to a small-market economy and family-run, less sophisticated businesses.

-Nonetheless, by using its investigative powers extensively (notably in dawn raids) and by improving its market reflexes, the HCC has still managed in recent years to unveil several collusive practices that have spanned a long period of time.
-The construction cartel infringement decision (see Section IV), with fines totalling €81 million, is likely to be a turning point: first, the complexity and intensity of the case attests to the HCC's enhanced capabilities, thereby increasing detection and deterrence; second, the exemplary conduct of the investigation as such helps to consolidate cartel enforcement, particularly considering that it marks the first successful application of both the leniency programme and the settlement procedure.
-Last year, dawn raids in the banking and payment services sector targeting Greece's systemic banks and the Hellenic Bank Association attracted much publicity.
+Nonetheless, by using its investigative powers extensively (notably in dawn raids) and by improving its market reflexes, the HCC has still managed in recent years to unveil several collusive practices that have spanned a long period.
+The Construction cartel infringement decision (see Section IV), with fines totalling €81 million, is likely to be a turning point: first, the complexity and intensity of the case attest to the HCC's enhanced capabilities, thereby increasing detection and deterrence; second, the exemplary conduct of the investigation helps to consolidate cartel enforcement, particularly considering that it marks the first successful application of both the leniency programme and the settlement procedure.
+In 2019, dawn raids in the banking and payment services sector targeting Greece's systemic banks and the Hellenic Bank Association attracted much publicity.

 2 Council Regulation (EC) No. 1/2003 of 16 December 2002 on the implementation of the rules on competition laid down in Articles 81 and 82 of the EC Treaty.

-3 Note that Article 3(1) of Regulation 1/2003 provides that, if an NCA within the European Union enforces domestic competition law to investigate a cartel that may affect trade between Member States, it must also apply Article 101 TFEU.
+3 Article 3(1) of Regulation 1/2003 provides that, if an NCA within the European Union enforces domestic competition law to investigate a cartel that may affect trade between Member States, it must also apply Article 101 of the TFEU.
 Moreover, national competition rules should not be used to prohibit agreements that are compatible with EU competition rules (the convergence rule).

-4 HCC decisions can be appealed before the Athens Administrative Court of Appeals within 60 days of their notification to the parties concerned.
-The decisions of the appellate court can be further appealed to the Supreme Administrative Court (Conseil d'État).
+4 HCC decisions can be appealed before the Athens Administrative Court of Appeal within 60 days of their notification to the parties concerned.
+The decisions of the appellate court can be further appealed to the Supreme Administrative Court (the council of state).
 The appeal to the Supreme Court is limited to points of law.

 5 The HCC has extensive powers of investigation and inspection, including the power to demand the production of information, take statements from individuals, search private premises and seal premises or business records (Article 39 of the Competition Act).